 (r) "Hic inquam auctor clarissimus, ut in arte medica cognoscenda ac facienda excellentior fieret et consummatus, non diu in patria sua Tralle, civitate Lydiæ, alias celebri atque eruditissimis hominibus, liberalissimisque studiis affluenti permanendum.
 Sed omnes cunctæ Greciæ partes, Italiam Galliam, Hispaniam peragrandas sibi esse censuit.....
 Post longas autem perigrationes, ad scribendi studium se contulit, et experimenta quæ longo usu atque periclitatione ex morbis collegerat in commentarios redigenda putavit."
 Vide Epistolam nuncupatoriam quam libris Tralliani duodecim præposuit Andernacus.
 Edit.
-Basileæ.

-the same inexhaustible sources.
-In his tract de melancholia, (s) he does not altogether reject the frisky offices of the bile; but it is evid not that his leading theory of the proximate cause of insanity, was that of an excessive determination of blood to the head.
+Basileæ. xxxiv the same inexhaustible sources.
+In his tract de melancholia, (s) he does not altogether reject the frisky offices of the bile; but it is evident that his leading theory of the proximate cause of insanity, was that of an excessive determination of blood to the head.
 The remedies which he recommends are simple, suitable and active.
 Without entering upon a more minute detail of the writings of the ancients individually, which would be tedious to most readers, a few general observations upon their treatises and merits collectively, in connection with the subject of the following work, will not, perhaps, be deemed uninteresting.
+It was believed by most of the physicians of antiquity, that mania and melancholia are only degrees or varieties of one and the same affection. (t) Both forms of mental derangement were distinguished from phrenitis, by the absence of fever.
+The diagnostic symptoms between ma- (s) Lib. i.
+Cap xvi.